CableDorado2/IkemenGO-GameModes-Tweaks/external/mods/scoreattack/README.md

 ***Score Attack*** is a special challenge where player fight multiple opponents consecutively and tries to beat their previous best score.

 Includes a Co-Op and Netplay variant!
-This mode is detectable by GameMode trigger as:
+This mode is detectable by [GameMode](https://github.com/ikemen-engine/Ikemen-GO/wiki/Triggers-(new)#gamemode) trigger as:
 - scoreattack
 - scoreattackcoop
 - netplayscoreattackcoop